nsakaimbo/SM808/README.md

  5. `$ cp -f SM808 /usr/local/bin/SM808` to copy the executable to `/usr/local/bin`
  6. Now from any terminal session, you can enter `SM808` to run the tool, `CTRL+C` to quit

-### Run/View in Xcode
+### Recommended: Run/View in Xcode
  1. Clone this repository
  2. In the terminal, `cd` to the root directory of the project and run the following commands:
  3. `$ swift package generate-xcodeproj` to generate the Xcode project file
- 4. `open SM808.xcodeproj` to view and build/run the file in Xcode
+ 4. `open SM808.xcodeproj` to view and build/run the file in Xcode and interact with the utility in the Xcode's console

 ## External Dependencies
  * None